USDA: We Want the "Right to Rescue" Pets from Hot Cars

 Urge the USDA to amend the Animal Welfare Act, allowing concerned bystanders to rescue endangered pets from locked cars.

 As summer temperatures rise, so do the number of beloved pets lost to vehicular heat stroke.
 According to the American Veterinary Medical Association (AVMA), that number reaches the hundreds every year.

-This isn't surprising considering that even on a 70-degree day, the temperature inside a vehicle can rise to almost 100º F in just 20 minutes — less time than it takes for a grocery store run.
-That's dangerously hot by any standard, but especially for dogs, who lack the sweat glands we humans have to regulate body temperature.
+This isn't surprising considering that on a 72-degree day, the temperature inside a vehicle can rise to almost 116º F in just an hour — about as much time as it takes for a grocery store run.
+That's dangerously hot by any standard, but especially for dogs, who lack the sweat glands we humans have to regulate body temperature1.

 Most tragically, nearly all of these incidents happen by accident due to simple misjudgments of time or weather.

 As of 2020, 31 states and the District of Columbia have some kind of "hot car" law.
 In West Virginia and New Jersey, it is a crime to leave an animal unattended in a vehicle under inhumane conditions, but it is also illegal to enter the vehicle to rescue a trapped animal.
 Fifteen states provide immunity only for law enforcement, first responders, or animal control officers who enter a vehicle to rescue an animal.
 Only fourteen states have "Good Samaritan" or "Right to Rescue" laws which grant civil immunity for civilians rescuing an animal from an unattended vehicle under certain circumstanceslike contacting law enforcement before entering the car2.